apostrophecms-legacy/apostrophe-site/README.md

 Boom!
 Apostrophe will automatically look first at your "project level" module folder.

+*This also works for `apostrophe-schemas` and `apostrophe-pages`, even though they are not configured by the `modules` property.* `lib/modules/apostrophe-schemas/views` may contain overrides for schema field templates, and `lib/modules/apostrophe-pages/views` may contain overrides for `newPageSettings.html` and friends.

 ## Overriding a Module With a New Name

 You can override a module more than once, for instance to set up two things that are similar in spirit to a blog.
 Just create folders in `lib/modules`, with your `views` overrides, and configure them in `app.js` via the `modules` option as shown above.
 Then use the `extend` property to tell Apostrophe what module you're extending.